 FIRST CHANGE

-5.1 Key Issue #1: Support of multicast ingestion and distribution
+5.1 Key Issue #1: Support of multicast ingest and distribution

 5.1.1 Description

-The key issue aims at addressing the support of multicast ingestion and distribution in 5G MS architecture.
+The key issue aims at addressing the support of multicast ingest and distribution in 5G MS architecture.

-In TS 26.501, the 5GMSd Application provider could use the M2d API address to ingest content.
+In TS 26.501, the 5GMSd Application provider could use the M2d API to ingest content.
 After the ingest, the content is accessible from the 5GMSd AS through a new location identifier.
-The Media Streaming access (M4d) then starts between the 5GMS Client and Media AS.
-DASH streaming is specified in TS26.501 as a unicast streaming protocol.
+The Media Streaming access (M4d) then starts between the 5GMSd Client and 5GMSd AS.
+DASH streaming with HTTP methods is specified in TS26.501 as a unicast streaming protocol.

-As multicast architecture has the potential to play an important role in 5G media streaming, an enhanced architecture is desired to support multicast ingestion and distribution in 5G MS. The following use cases provide a subset of examples where this capability is required.
+As multicast architecture has the potential to play an important role in 5G media streaming, an enhanced architecture is desired to support multicast ingest and distribution in 5G MS. The following use cases provide a subset of examples where this capability is required.

-The transparent IPTV IPv4/IPv6 multicast delivery scenario in TS 23.316 [8] requires the content to be ingested and delivered in multicast.
+The transparent IPTV IPv4/IPv6 multicast delivery scenario in TS 23.316 [8] requires the content to be ingest and delivered in multicast.
 The following IPTV requirements and principles specified in TS 23.757 [7] apply:

 Solutions to IPTV shall minimize the impact on IPTV network and STB.